Exam Strategy Precision & Accuracy

 Strategic Advice: Building Mechanical Rules

 So how do we actually fix this?
-Telling yourself to "be more careful" doesn't work under the pressure of a ticking clock.
-You need mechanical, unbreakable rules for taking the test.
+Honestly, just telling yourself to 'be more careful' doesn't work at all when the clock is ticking.
+You need mechanical, unbreakable physical rules.

 1. Use Your Pen as a Reading Guide

-First, start using your pen as a reading guide.
-Literally underline the words "NOT," "CORRECT," and "INCORRECT" as you read the question.
-It forces your brain to slow down for a microsecond and process the modifier.
-I kind of insist my students do this for every single question, even the supposedly easy ones.
+Start using your pen as a reading guide.
+Like, literally drag your pen under the words "NOT," "CORRECT," and "INCORRECT" as you read.
+It forces your brain to physically slow down for a microsecond and process the modifier.
+I kind of insist people do this for every single question, even the ones that look easy.

 2. Manage Your Rough Space

-Next, you need to manage your rough space better.
-When you solve a physical chemistry problem, don't scribble in the margins randomly.
-Box your final calculation before you look at the options.
-If you look at the options too early, your brain will subconsciously try to bend your math to fit a familiar-looking answer.
+Another huge issue is rough space.
+When you solve a physical chemistry problem, don't just scribble in the margins randomly.
+Try boxing your final calculation before you even look at the A/B/C/D options.
+If you look at the options too early, your brain will subconsciously try to bend your bad math to fit a familiar-looking answer.
 Just trust your steps.

 3. Execute the Two-Pass Method

-Also, maybe try the two-pass method.
-On your first pass through the paper, only attempt the questions you can solve in under a minute with 100% certainty.
-Leave the assertion-reason and lengthy match-the-following questions for the second pass.
-When you are stressed about time, your accuracy plummets.
-Getting the easy 120 questions out of the way secures your base score and builds massive confidence.
+I also highly recommend the two-pass method.
+On your first pass through the paper, only touch the questions you can solve in under a minute with 100% certainty.
+Leave the annoying assertion-reason ones for the second pass.
+When you are stressed about time, your accuracy just tanks.
+Getting the easy 120 questions out of the way first secures your base score.

 4. Maintain a Mistake Journal

-Finally, change how you review your mock tests.
-Don't just look at the correct answer and nod.
-Figure out why you got it wrong.
+And please, change how you review your mistakes.
+Don't just look at the correct answer key and nod.
+Figure out exactly why you got it wrong.
 Did you misread it?
-Did you mess up the formula?
+Did you mess up a simple formula?
 Keep a mistake journal.
 Write down "I forgot to convert cm to meters in question 45."
-Review that journal before your next mock.
-It sounds tedious, but it actually rewrites your muscle memory.
+It sounds super tedious, I guess, but it actually rewrites your muscle memory.

 Conclusion